chaoyitud/Simclr-Reproducation/index.md

 ![](https://i.imgur.com/MScuyWA.png)

 Roughly speaking, we create some kind of representation in our minds, and then we use them to recognize new objects.
 And the main goal of contrastive self-supervised learning is to create and generalize these representations.
 More formally, for any data point $x$, contrastive methods aim to learn an encoder $f$ that maximizes $similarity(f(x), f(x^+))$ and minimizes $similarity(f(x), f(x^-))$.
 Here, $x^+$ is a data point similar to the input $x$.
 In other words, the observations $x$ and $x^+$ are correlated and the pair $(x,x^+)$ represents a positive sample, while $x$ and $x^-$ are unrelated and $(x,x^-)$ represents a negative pair.
-In most cases, we can implement different augmentation techniques (Image rotation, cropping and etc.) to generate positive samples.
+In most cases, we can implement different augmentation techniques (Image rotation, cropping, etc.) to generate positive samples.
 In contrastive learning, we aim to minimize the difference between the positive pairs while maximizing the difference between positives and negatives.

 ### A Simple Framework for Contrastive Learning of Visual Representations (SimCLR)

 And here comes the method we are about to reproduce, SimCLR[1].
 It uses the principles of contrastive learning we described above.
-As mentioned in former parts, the essence of strength of the work is the aggressive data augmentation.
+As mentioned in the former parts, the essence of the strength of the work is aggressive data augmentation.
 By doing so, "harder" samples are generated to train the ability of the network to learn representations.
-In fact, the authors demonstrated in the paper that such stronger data augmentation can benefit unsupervised contrastive learning "dramatically" while the same augmenation does not improve and even hurts performance of supervised models.
+The authors demonstrated in the paper that such stronger data augmentation can benefit unsupervised contrastive learning "dramatically" while the same augmentation does not improve and even hurts the performance of supervised models.

 The architecture of SimCLR is shown below.
 An image is taken and random transformations are applied to it to get a pair of two augmented images $x_i$ and $x_j$.
 Each image in that pair is passed through an encoder to get representations.
 Then a non-linear fully connected layer is applied to get representations $z_i$ and $z_j$.
 The task is to maximize the similarity between these two representations $z_i$ and $z_j$ for the same image.